Photocopier leasing: what are the benefits?

 This is an excellent option for any small business in need of an efficient, quality photocopier.

-Whatever the size and nature of your business, when it comes to investing in a photocopier, renting and leasing both offer a range of benefits.
+Whatever the size and nature of your business, when it comes to photocopiers, leasing your chosen model offers a wide range of benefits, as detailed above.

-Although leasing and renting differ slightly (a reminder that leasing offers long-term hire, whereas renting provides a short-term solution), they both allow you to avoid substantial initial expenditure.
-This keeps that all-important cash flow in your business and lets you invest in assets that will increase in value rather than decrease.
+Although leasing and renting differ slightly (a reminder that leasing offers long-term hire, whereas renting provides a short-term, but less secure, solution), they both allow you to avoid substantial initial expenditure.
+This keeps that all-important cashflow in your business looking healthy.

-The information on this page should help you to understand what sort of option will be best for your business – for even more tailored details though, you should speak to experts today.
-Startups can help here.
+The information on this page should help you to understand if leasing will suit the specific wants and needs of you and your business.
+For even more tailored details though, you should speak to experts today.

-By completing the form at the top of this page we can put you in touch with up to four top UK photocopier rental or lease suppliers.
+By completing the form at the top of this page, we can put you in touch with up to four top UK photocopier lease suppliers.
 Find the right photocopier option for you today – this process is free, quick and easy, and it could save your business time and money.